 DIY roof replacement can lead to significant savings, primarily by eliminating professional labor costs.
 You may also reduce expenses by sourcing materials and handling waste disposal yourself.

-However, while DIY can cut initial costs, it’s crucial to consider the value of professional workmanship, which often ensures quality and adherence to safety standards.
+However, while DIY can cut initial costs, you need to consider the value of professional workmanship, which often ensures quality and adherence to safety standards.
 Inexperienced DIY attempts might lead to costly future repairs, potentially offsetting the initial savings.